zzolo/tables/README.md

 * `inputOptions`: Options to pass to the stream parser.
 This will depend on what `inputType` option is given and the defaults change on that as well.
     * The CSV parser is [fast-csv](https://github.com/C2FO/fast-csv)
     * The JSON parser is [JSONstream](https://github.com/dominictarr/JSONStream)
+* `parser`: Custom parser function.
+Takes two arguments the auto-parsed data, and the original data from the pipe (CSV, JSON, or custom).
+* `autoparse`: Boolean.
+Turn off or on the auto-parsing of the piped data.
+This happens before the `parse` function.
+* `pipe`: A custom pipe function such as [byline](https://www.npmjs.com/package/byline).
+* `resumable`: Boolean to attempt to be make the import resumable.
+Only really necessary if using a custom `pipe` that can support this.

 The following are all options that correspond to command-line options; see that section for more description.